Azure/azure-resource-provider-sdk/docs/README.md

 When a user purchases a specific _Service Plan_ with our Add-on, Windows Azure will start sending your RP _subscription lifecycle events_ for the resource created.
 For example, if a user purchases the Add-on Clouditrace on the "Bronze" _Service Plan_, the Clouditrace RP will start receiving _subscription lifecycle events_ for that _Service Plan_ so that your service can take the appropriate action.

-***NOTE:*** the term _subscription_ refers a user's Windows Azure Subscription.

 An RP will need to handle four _subscription lifecycle events_, identified by the 'EntityState' field in the Request from Windows Azure:
-- `Registered` The user intends to purchase a _Service Plan_ under this subscription.
+- `Registered` The user intends to purchase a _Service Plan_ under this Windows Azure subscription.
-- `Disabled` The user's Add-on subscription has been disabled, due to fraud or non-payment.
+- `Disabled` The user's Windows Azure subscription has been disabled, due to fraud or non-payment.
 Your RP should make the resource inaccessible without deleting its data.
-- `Enabled` The user's Add-on subscription has been enabled, because it is current on payments.
+- `Enabled` The user's Windows Azure subscription has been enabled, because it is current on payments.
 Your RP should restore access to data.
-- `Deleted` The user's Add-on subscription has been deleted.
+- `Deleted` The user's Windows Azure subscription has been deleted.
 Windows Azure retains data for 90 days.
 We recommend a similar retention policy.

 ***NOTE:*** the term _subscription_ refers a user's Windows Azure Subscription.